Optimized for the

 Even images that seem too dark or blown out can turn out stunning with Aperture.
 With improved highlights and shadows tools, Aperture recovers blown highlights and lifts shadow areas.
 Improved processing delivers higher-quality results across a wide range of photos.
 Since it combines several advanced tools into three simple, powerful sliders, Aperture gives you great results with fewer adjustments.
 The Highlights control now works with extended range data to recover blown highlights more easily on RAW images.
 So no matter how an image looks at first, these amazing tools will deliver results that make you do a double-take.

 Refine your shot.
 In one shot.

 Even the most demanding photographers are impressed by Professional Auto Enhance.
-It uses powerful image analysis to determine the correct white balance, exposure, vibrancy, curves, highlights and shadows.
+It uses powerful image analysis to determine the correct white balance, exposure, vibrancy, curves, highlights, and shadows.
 And it intelligently applies these adjustments to your photos.
 So when you’re refining images, Professional Auto Enhance is a great starting point.
 Then you can tweak images further until they’re exactly the way you want.
 Or you can give photos a professional-quality pop — with just a click.

 Find your selects.
 Faster than ever.

 Now Aperture puts the previews embedded in most RAW files to even better use.
 So immediately on import, you can start browsing sharp, clear image files.
 Which means you can find your best shots even before image files finish copying from your memory card.
 If you’re a professional photographer with a huge workload, this lets you cull your best shots from hundreds or even thousands of photos quicker than ever.
-And if photography is your hobby, you’ll find your favourite photos faster.
+And if photography is your hobby, you’ll find your favorite photos faster.